Welcome W. Wilson Jr.

-Welcome Wade Wilson Jr. (born 1951) is an American real estate developer and civic leader based in Houston, Texas (USA).
-He serves as president and CEO of Welcome Group, LLC, a commercial real estate development firm.
-Wilson also holds leadership and advisory roles in various public and nonprofit organizations, including higher education, economic development, and historic preservation initiatives.
+Welcome Wade Wilson Jr. (born 1951) is an American real estate developer and civic leader based in Houston, Texas.
+He serves as president and CEO of Welcome Group LLC, a commercial real estate investment and development firm operating across Texas and the Southeastern United States.
+Wilson has held leadership roles in higher education, economic development, historic preservation, and public policy organizations throughout Texas.

-Early life
+Early life and education

 Wilson was born in 1951 in Texas.
 He graduated from Kinkaid High School in 1969 and attended University of Denver in 1970.